david8zhang/pirate-rpg/readme.md

 ## Must haves for Alpha release:

-- Map with different regions
+- Bigger map with more islands
-  - region transitions
   - Lazy spawning / rendering
 - Sail boat
 - More weapons